loukoum/cah/README.md

 The output is a N bit(default is 256b) hex string.
 To run it, use: "python3 cah.py input salt iterations" where:

-	- input: the input to hashed
+	- input: the input to hash
-	- salt: the salt
+	- salt: the salt to apply
-	- iterations: the number of hashing iterations
+	- iterations: the number of times to hash the string

 This project is not meant to create a secure hashing function but to show a practical way of using cellular automata.
 If you find any practical use of this please let me know!